dannystewart/volumeHUD/README.md

 ## Troubleshooting

-- **Issues with key press detection:** Go to **System Settings** > **Privacy & Security** > **Accessibility**.
-Make sure volumeHUD is in the list and turned on.
-If it is but it's still not working, you may need to remove it from the list entirely and re-add it.
+If you're experiencing inconsistent behavior and aren't using Accessibility permissions, try granting those first, if you're comfortable doing so.
+They're optional but enabling them should improve reliability.

-- **Brightness HUD stops appearing after display changes:** 2.0.1 will be out soon with a fix for this, but in the meantime you can simply restart volumeHUD to restore it.
+If you're unsure whether you've granted them or want to reset them, go to **System Settings** > **Privacy & Security** > **Accessibility**.
+Make sure volumeHUD is in the list and turned on, and if it's still not working, try removing it from the list entirely and then re-adding it.

 ## License